Variable Resistance

 • Ride the eccentric, so the bar touches your chest.

-For a detailed video breakdown on doing these exercises, visit Exerfly's video catalogue of easy-to-follow tutorials here.
+For a detailed video breakdown on doing these exercises, visit Exerfly's video catalog of easy-to-follow tutorials here.

 Chris Chase Portrait